NetLingo The Internet Dictionary

 Historical perspective: In July 2005, in the U.S. there were 81.7 million text message users over 13 years old, while April 2008 saw that figure increase 37.5% to 112 million.
 These users sent 48 billion messages monthly and 363 billion annually, an increase of 448% since 2005.
 In 2009, according to TNS Global, 74% of the world’s digital messages were sent through a mobile device in January 2009, a 15% increase over the previous year.

-For the largest list of Internet acronyms and text messaging shorthand, click on "more info" below, and SEE ALSO: NetLingo definitions of shorthand and leetspeak have more lowercase examples!
+For the largest list of chat acronyms and text messaging shorthand, click on "more info" below!
+SEE ALSO: shorthand and leetspeak have additional lowercase examples :)

 NetLingo Classification: Net Technology